 Let’s talk now about the food you can cook in a stovetop pressure cooker and instant pot.
 There are so many things you can cook fast in your pressure cooker.

 On the other hand, you should avoid cooking the following food:

 - Fried food

-The instant pot pressure cooker has more options, so it gives you more freedom to choose food to cook.
-For example, you can cook some delicate meat cuts in the instant pot, on a slow cooker setting, prepare sauces, make yogurt, cook whole chunks of meat, such as roasted chicken, turkey, or deserts.
-Also, you can use an instant pot if you don’t have a Greek yogurt maker to make a healthy and creamy yogurt.
+The instant pot has more options, so it gives you more freedom to choose food to cook.
+For example, you can cook some delicate meat cuts in the instant pot, prepare sauces, or cook whole chunks of meat, such as roasted chicken, turkey, or desserts.

 Instant pot wins in the cooking methods category because you can use it for: